cortexrd/Knack-Toolkit-Library/README.md

 Open two different browsers (ex: Chrome and Edge) and log-in with the same account - yours.
 Open both to the same page, where there’s a table with filtering enabled.
 Create a couple of filters in the first browser, wait about 30 seconds and you will see those filters appear in the second browser.
 Same applies for Public Filters: set a filter to Public, make changes to it, and all will be reflected in the other browser, but also for all users of that view.

 \*Note about browsers: the localStorage is not shared across different browsers (and also within the same browser but in private/incognito mode).
-This is when the automatic Upload/Download feature then comes to the rescue, by allowing this transfer to occur in real-time, within about 30 seconds.
+This is when the automatic Upload/Download feature then comes in handy, by allowing this transfer to occur in real-time, within about 30 seconds.

 #### Account Logging